In Historic Move At Labor-Skeptic 'Chicago Tribune', Newsroom Pushes To Form Union

 Similar themes are being sounded in Chicago.

-"The notion of unionization among newsroom employees is both strikingly ironic and a sign of unsettled times through the media," James Warren, a former Chicago Tribune managing editor, emailed to NPR.
+"The notion of unionization among newsroom employees is both strikingly ironic and a sign of unsettled times through the media," James Warren, a former Chicago Tribune managing editor, said in an email to NPR.
 Warren is now executive editor of NewsGuard, a startup that will assess the credibility of news and information websites.
 "McCormick, a notorious ideological foe of President Franklin Roosevelt, hated unions.
 And while unions did represent production employees at his flagship Chicago Tribune, they never got footing among journalists since the company melded a distinct and soothing paternalism with the pragmatism of always matching or exceeding whatever unions bargained for reporters and editors at its rival papers."

-The union animus surfaced twice in the 1980s, as Tribune Co. policies helped to inspire raucous strikes among production workers at both its flagship Chicago Tribune and The New York Daily News, its iconic tabloid.
+The union animus surfaced twice in the 1980s, as Tribune policies helped to inspire raucous strikes among production workers at both its flagship Chicago Tribune and The New York Daily News, its iconic tabloid.
 Warren covered both disputes for the Chicago Tribune and notes the company won the battle at home but lost in New York, ultimately giving that paper away to the late newspaper baron Robert Maxwell.
 The corporate wariness toward organized labor did not recede, even if its clout ebbed.

 Tribune journalists were quick to say that Tronc had been preceded by waves of owners who also, in their account, had mistreated the company.
-Chief among them: the Chicago real estate billionaire Sam Zell, who leveraged a buyout of the company with a $13 billion debt load.
+Chief among them: Chicago real estate billionaire Sam Zell, who leveraged a buyout of the company with a $13 billion debt load.
 The company went into bankruptcy.
 It was controlled for a time by the company's creditors and later was taken over by Ferro, who had earlier owned the Chicago Sun-Times.

 "The journalists at the Tribune have a lot of sweat equity here," said Peter Nickeas, a seven-year veteran of the paper who covers gun violence.
 "Whoever our owners are, they need to recognize that the newsroom is a group of civic-minded people who are dedicated to their jobs."

-Reporters in Chicago watched closely as their peers in California battled former LA Times editor-in-chief Lewis D'Vorkin over the independence of their news reports and the philosophy guiding future coverage.
+Reporters in Chicago watched closely as their peers in California battled LA Times editor-in-chief Lewis D'Vorkin over the independence of their news reports and the philosophy guiding future coverage.
 D'Vorkin was shifted out of the California newsroom.
 He joined Levinsohn at Tronc's digital division, which is intended to shape what its properties do online — including journalistically.

-A group of reporters, editors and other news professionals at the Tribune spent Tuesday night at a card signing ceremony.
+A group of reporters, editors and other news professionals at the Tribune spent Tuesday night at a card-signing ceremony.
 NPR interviewed four Tribune journalists involved in the labor effort.
-They said they hope to unionize about 280 editorial non-management employees at the Tribune, its sister Spanish-language daily Hoy, the entertainment-oriented tabloid RedEye, and four suburban publications.
-Those involved in the drive say they are confident of the ultimate success of their efforts.
+They said they hope to unionize about 280 editorial nonmanagement employees at the Tribune, its sister Spanish-language daily Hoy, the entertainment-oriented tabloid RedEye and four suburban publications.
+Those involved in the drive say they are confident about the ultimate success of their efforts.

-Among the signatories to a letter sent out Tuesday night by organizers are some of the paper's most prominent remaining journalists, including four Pulitzer Prize-winners — columnists Clarence Page and Mary Schmich, the reporter Joe Mahr and the photographer E. Jason Wambsgans.
+Among the signatories to a letter sent out Tuesday night by organizers are some of the paper's most prominent remaining journalists, including four Pulitzer Prize winners — columnists Clarence Page and Mary Schmich, the reporter Joe Mahr and the photographer E. Jason Wambsgans.